 Break the Chain is an intensive online programme that will bring together young leaders and changemakers from across ASEAN and Australia to better understand modern slavery, human trafficking, and forced labour, and work together to find regional solutions.

-From January to March of 2021, the digital program will be co-delivered with partners and provide opportunities for collaboration, knowledge-sharing and policy outputs through capacity-building workshops and masterclasses with leaders in the field.
+The exclusive program will be co-delivered with partners and provide opportunities for collaboration, knowledge-sharing and skill-building through workshops and masterclasses with leaders in the field.
 The aim of the program is to create an energised, capable, and dynamic network of young people to become the next thought leaders and innovators on the topic of modern slavery and human trafficking.

 The program’s focus on building connections and promoting thought leadership amongst engaged, informed and capable youth will culminate in a report highlighting youth perspectives on policy and business solutions, opportunities for collaboration and the prominence of these issues in a post-COVID region.